Home · Property management · Renting out a new build

 The biggest issue nobody warns you about.

 This is the single biggest issue we see with new build landlords.
 Settlement happens, you get the keys, and you find out landscaping and fencing are still weeks or months away.
-Now you're trying to lease a home with a sandpit for a front yard, no fences, and nothing for the photographer to work with.
+Now you are trying to lease a home with a sandpit for a front yard, no fences, and nothing for the photographer to work with.

 The watering exemption and your first water bill

-It's almost always better to delay listing by two weeks and photograph a finished home than to list early with patchy lawns and no fences.
+It is almost always better to delay listing by two weeks and photograph a finished home than to list early with patchy lawns and no fences.
 The premium you get on a properly presented new build usually more than covers the extra fortnight of vacancy.

 06